What are AML Fines? – 13 Latest AML Fines of 2025

 • New Reporting Obligations: Car makers and luxury goods dealers will feel the pinch in terms of reporting of increased levels of compliance.

-In the UK there is Economic Crime Plan 2 (ECP2), launched in the year 2023, which is still implemented in the year 2024.
+In the UK, there is the Economic Crime Plan 2 (ECP2), launched in 2023, which is still implemented in the year 2024.
 It enhances the UK’s efforts to combat money laundering and economic crimes through: It enhances the UK’s efforts to combat money laundering and economic crimes through:

 • Investigative capability has been given £400 million by the UK government to increase until 2025.

-• The plan also seeks to encourage financial institutions and international partners to work in order to effectively address money laundering risks.
+• The plan also seeks to encourage financial institutions and international partners to work to effectively address money laundering risks.

 • The UK is expected to devise and enhance AML practices and impose tighter regulations, especially in the vulnerable professions and industries including estate agencies as well as the legal profession.